ca2longoria/handlar.js/README.md

 ##### Handle.$delete
 Removes the calling Handle of the `$delete()` function from its parent.
+Recursively deletes child nodes, in a depth-first property-enumerating manner.
 ###### function()

 ##### Handle.\<property\>...
 Child Handle objects.
 Leaf nodes of such objects have implemented `.valueOf` methods, and so can be used in numerical equations and string concatenations without having to finish the reference with a `.$`.
+Unfortunately, it wasn't possible to define properties on Number, String, and Boolean types, so these only really call amidst such operations.